 Franchisors who are members of the Franchise Association of New Zealand (FANZ) sign up to a code of practice to:

 Always get a franchise lawyer to look at any agreement before signing.
-FANZ lists member lawyers (external link) on its website.
-It also offers free courses and advice to those who buy franchises.
+FANZ offers free courses and advice to people who buy franchises.